DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 <https://www.youtube.com/watch?v=gqtin0F3ejI&ab_channel=WishboneGames>

 Alright I played it for a while and here's my feedback:

+### Difficulty
-- Right now, the arena feels a little too hard.
-The guns either need to be more powerful
+- Right now, I think the arena feels a little too hard.
+And no, I'm not just bad at the game.
+Here are some possible fixes
+	- The guns need to be more powerful
+	- The melee enemies need to be a *teeny* bit slower
+	- There need to be less enemies altogether
+	-